michalc/python-http-signature-client/README.md

 - `headers_to_sign` - HTTP header names and values to sign.

 - `headers_to_ignore` - HTTP header names to _not_ be signed, even if passed in `headers_to_ignore`.
-These default to hop-by-hop-headers that are changed by intermediaries.
+These default to hop-by-hop-headers that are typically set by intermediaries.

 ### Returns